 Nanoscience and Technology

-Nanoscience and Technology is an interdisciplinary major offered by the School of Physics and the School of Chemistry in the Faculty of Science and the Faculty of Engineering.
-Units of study in this major are available at standard and advanced level.
+Nanoscience and Technology is an interdisciplinary major offered by the School of Physics and the School of Chemistry in the Faculty of Science and the Faculty of Engineering and Information Technologies.
+Units of study in this major are available at Normal and Advanced level.

 Program structure and content